]

 August: Sociology, Anthropology, Philosophy

 Why it matters: Philosophy teaches you how to think, not what to think.
-This month, we’ll sharpen your reasoning, ethics, and decision-making skills.
+This month, we’ll sharpen our reasoning, ethics and decision-making skills.

 September: Rhetoric, Communication, Diplomacy, Etiquette

 Why it matters: Leadership is about inspiring others to act.
-This month, we’ll learn how to lead with impact by employing rhetorical and communication skills as well as learning how to show respect and resolve conflicts.
+This month, we’ll learn how to lead with impact by employing rhetorical and communication skills, as well as learning how to show respect and resolve conflicts diplomatically.

 October: History & Geopolitics